Carbon offset: what is it and how does it work?

 - Payment via direct debit.

-In order to complete any transaction or request information regarding the Carbon Offset service, you can contact Selectra by calling the following number 020 4525 0971.
+In order to complete any transaction or request information regarding the Carbon Offset service, you can contact Climate Consulting in the following e-mail [email protected].

 Other ways to offset your carbon footprint with Selectra